ramdhanjr11/ramdhanjr11/README.md

 I love writing code with the S.O.L.I.D principle.
 I have enthusiasm for technology, especially in Mobile Development.
 I manage my time optimally.
 I love to make projects in both Java or Kotlin language and I am able to work with a team.

-- 🏫 I’m still studying on University Of Muhammadiyah Sukabumi
+- 🏫 I’m still studying on University of Muhammadiyah Sukabumi
 - ⚒️ I'm an Informatics Engineering student
-- 🌱 I’m currently learning about Clean Architectures
+- 🌱 I’m currently learning about Clean Architecture
 - 💬 Ask me about Android native
 - ⚡ Fun fact: Fail Fast Succeed Faster